Sign Up for our monthly informational email.

 No material goes farther back in construction history than clay.
 In recent years exciting new techniques and technologies centering on this age-old material are changing parts of the building industry.

 Earth plasters have been used for thousands of years to cover both the interior and exterior of structures made using a variety of construction techniques.
 From the wide array of our own mined materials and those we import, we have selected a few light colored (and therefore easily pigmented) materials that span a wide range of fluid and dry properties.
-We describe these materials well so you understand them.
-You then blend these clays and condition with hardeners and mineral fillers to make them smooth, easy-to-apply and resistant to wear and weathering.
-For those requiring more specific needs, we can of course make available any other material needed (e.g. naturally pigmented clays or even our standard ceramic mixes).
+We describe these materials well in our documentation.
+You can blend these clays and condition with hardeners, plaster and mineral fillers to make them smooth, easy-to-apply and resistant to wear and weathering.
+For those with more specific needs, we stock a wide range of useful materials (e.g. naturally pigmented clays or even our standard ceramic mixes).
 Click here to learn more.

 Straw Bale Housing